snorklerjoe/atari8-ham-terminal/README.md

 - [ ] APRS packet logging to a file or printer & plotting any log on map

 - [ ] APRS digipeater?

+## Development

+To run `compile.sh`, you need:

+- bash
+- atari-tools
+- wget
+- cc65

+The `compile.sh` script should be run from the root of the repo, and will download a dos image from online (not mine), assemble hamterm, and add it to the image.
+In the end, you will be left with a bootable atr image `hamterm.atr`.